deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “I can understand why he did it.
 And… I mean, I don’t know if it was the right decision or the wrong one.
 I can *definitely* understand the Great Father’s decision…”

 “Doesn’t matter.
 The Great Father decided.
 Right or wrong doesn’t enter into it.”
-Shim took a shot that clacked the cue-ball harmlessly of a bumper where it finally came to rest *just* touching his six-ball.
+Shim took a shot that clacked the cue-ball harmlessly off a bumper where it finally came to rest *just* touching his six-ball.

 Deygun took the cue off him.
 “Regaari’s lucky as Keeda himself.”